GMP cleaning and sanitation practices in pharmaceuticals

 1. Steam Sterilization

-This technique uses steam at 121°C to sterilize fluids in ampoules, vials, etc. This is the first choice of sterilization method for processing equipment, reactors, preparation tanks, solution delivery piping, etc.
+This technique uses steam at 121°C to sterilize ampoules, vials, etc. This is the first choice of sterilization method for processing equipment, reactors, preparation tanks, solution delivery piping, etc.

-Sterilization by applying saturated steam under pressure is generally the preferred method.
+The preferred method of sterilization is applying saturated steam under pressure.
 The principles apply to sterilization-in-place (SIP) processes.

 2. Sterilization by filtration

-This technique is used for those products that cannot be sterilized due to the heat sensitivity of the product or where heat labile packaging is chosen since it provides a distinct patient benefit.
+This technique is used for products that cannot be sterilized due to their heat sensitivity or where heat-labile packaging is chosen since it provides a distinct patient benefit.

 However, this is usually not the preferred sterilization method.